liolle/AOC24/day4/README.md

 #### Part1
 1. Create a 2D array out of the puzzle input
-2. For each cell make BFS of DFS only allowing neighbors that follow the same direction
+2. For each cell make DFS of DFS only allowing neighbors that follow the same direction

 #### Part2
 1. Create a 2D array out of the puzzle input